Benjaspet/ponjo-docs/docs/elixir/Tutorial.md

 ## Skipping Songs

-You can skip the song currently playing and play the next one in the queue by using the `/skip` command.
-If there are no more songs left in the queue to play, Elixir will leave the voice channel.
+You can skip to any other track in the queue by running the `/skip` command.
+If a track number parameter is specified, Elixir will skip to the track in that position.
+In the case that there are no more songs left in the queue to play, Elixir will leave the voice channel.

 <img src="../../images/elixir/Skip.gif" alt="Skip a Song">

 ## Changing the Volume

 You can also modify the volume of the songs being played.
-Run the `/volume` command, and then select an amplifier from the menu to either increase or decrease the output volume.
-This feature is commonly used to improve bitrate.
+Run the `/volume` command, and then type a volume integer between 0 and 150 to either increase or decrease the output volume.

 <img src="../../images/elixir/Volume.gif" alt="Change the Volume">